-We pay director compensation only to non-executive directors, consisting of cash fees (annual retainer, meeting attendance fees, Committee and Chair fees and travel fees) and a share-based award consisting of Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") (see "Share Unit Plans" on page 72).
+We pay director compensation only to non-executive directors, consisting of cash fees (annual retainer, meeting attendance fees, Committee and Chair fees and travel fees) and a share-based award consisting of Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") (see "Share Unit Plans" on page 87).
 We do not issue stock options to non-executive directors.

-The Directors' Total Compensation table on page 34 sets out the total compensation earned by non-executive directors in 2013.
+The Directors' Total Compensation table on page 42 sets out the total compensation earned by non-executive directors in 2014.
+No increases have been made to Teck's director compensation since April 2010.

 We require directors to maintain minimum holdings of Teck shares.
-See "Mandatory Shareholdings for Directors" on page 38 for more details.
-The Board believes that the share ownership requirements along with the mixture of "at risk" compensation further promote the objectives of director retention and alignment with long-term shareholders.
+See "Mandatory Shareholdings for Directors" on page 46 for more details.
+The Board believes that the share ownership requirements along with the mixture of equity-linked compensation further promote the objectives of director retention and alignment with long-term shareholders.